-At 14,000 feet, the Samiti Lake camp was a dilapidated trekkers hut.
+At 14,000 feet, the Samiti Lake camp on Goechala trek was a dilapidated trekkers hut.
 The wooden roof had rotted and caved in.
 Half the hut was exposed to the sky and a draft whistled in steadily from the opening.
 We settled down in a corner that was dark and away from the exposed sky, waiting for the night to pass quickly.
 It was bitterly cold.
+The next day we were attempting the Goechala.

 Overwhelmed at what I was seeing, for the first time in my life on a trek, tears welled up in my eyes.
 That night I cried for everything I loved and despaired.
 I wondered why I was alone.

-I slowly trudged back to the hut, the moon in my eyes.
-It was almost getting to be 3.30 and time to make a move.
-But I could not remove the vision of Mt Pandim on the waters of Samiti lake.
+I slowly trudged my way back to the hut, the moon in my eyes.
+It was almost getting to be 3.30.
+It was time to make a move.
+The vision of Mt Pandim on the waters of Samiti lake lingered in my mind.

 What you should do now